BvChung/CT-Scan-Processing/README.md

 # File Structure

 - `recordings` directory must be included in root directory to correctly run this script and must follow the following structure, all other directories are dynamically created by the script.
+- Each `/recordings/MD{version}/recording{#}` directory should contain the Dicom files for the corresponding recording.

 ```bash
 └───recordings